hypesystem/jasmine-theories/README.md

 We would want this output if the cases `false` and `new Error("hello")` fails:

 ```
-// proposal 1
-Failed: NumberStack fails if the inserted value is not a number, but is false
-Failed: NumberStack fails if the inserted value is not a number, but is Error

-// proposal 2
-Failed: NumberStack fails if the inserted value is not a number (fails with `false`)
-Failed: NumberStack fails if the inserted value is not a number (fails with `Error`)

-// proposal 3
 Failed: NumberStack fails if the inserted value is false (not a number)
 Failed: NumberStack fails if the inserted value is Error (not a number)
 ```